GET IN TOUCH

-The Internal Revenue Service (IRS) reminds taxpayers to review their federal income tax withholding before the year ends.
-Adjustments made by December 31, 2025, can prevent surprise tax bills or oversized refunds at tax time.
+The Internal Revenue Service (IRS) reminds taxpayers to review their federal income tax withholding throughout the year.
+Adjustments made before December 31, 2026, can prevent surprise tax bills or oversized refunds at tax time.
 The agency urges workers to use official tools to withhold the correct amount from each paycheck.

 Why Tax Withholding Matters for Your Income Tax

-The U.S. tax system runs on a “pay-as-you-go” model, meaning federal tax is collected gradually throughout the year.
-For most employees, this happens automatically through tax withholding, where money is taken directly from an employee’s paycheck each pay period.
-The amount withheld is based on filing status, wages, and any withholding allowances claimed on Form W-4.
+The U.S. tax system operates on a "pay-as-you-go" model, meaning federal taxes are collected gradually throughout the year.
+For most employees, this happens automatically through tax withholding, in which money is deducted directly from their paychecks each pay period.
+The amount withheld is based on filing status, wages, and adjustments claimed on Form W-4, including dependents, other income, and any additional withholding amounts.

-If too little is withheld, taxpayers risk a larger balance due.
-However, if too much is withheld, they may face a smaller refund and less take-home pay during the year.
+If too little is withheld, taxpayers risk a larger balance due at tax time.
+If too much is withheld, they will receive a larger refund but will have less take-home pay throughout the year.

 Using Form W-4 to Change Your Tax Withholding